fiberinc/manually/shopify/README.md

     logic?

 > [!WARNING]
+>
-> Webhooks are just not enough.
-You will eventually need to continuously
+> **Webhooks are not enough.** You will soon need to continuously poll the API
-> poll the API to read the latest data from each customer.
-This is the hardest
+> to read the latest data from each customer.
+This is the hardest part about
-> part about building a reliable integration pipeline: figuring out how to
+> building a reliable integration pipeline: figuring out how to paginate each
-> paginate each endpoint to generate a lossless Change Data Capture stream.
+> endpoint to generate a lossless Change Data Capture stream.

 ### Maintenance

 Work on third-party integrations is never truly over because APIs change and product requirements also change.

+- How do we handle errors from [access tokens suddenly missing a required scope](https://shopify.dev/docs/apps/store/data-protection/protected-customer-data)?

-- If requirements change, how do we load an extra endpoint from Shopify (eg. transactions)?
+- When data requirements change, how do we load an extra endpoint from Shopify?

   - How long for an engineer to extend and test the code?